Ada Nettleship: Personal life

-She married the British painter John Trivett Nettleship, with whom she had three children: Ida, Ethel and Ursual.
+She married the British painter John Trivett Nettleship, with whom she had three children: Ida, Ethel and Ursula.
 Their oldest daughter, Ida, became an artist and the first wife of British painter Augustus John.
 Her grandchildren included Caspar John who became First Sea Lord.

 Career

 Nettleship established herself as a dressmaker in London, expanding from an earlier specialisation in embroidery.

 Notable clients included the soprano Marie Tempest, and the actors Ellen Terry, Winifred Emery, Sarah Bernhardt, and Mrs Patrick Campbell.

 In 1884, she made Constance Lloyd's wedding dress for her marriage to Oscar Wilde.
 She made other dresses for Lloyd as well that helped to set the new Aestheticist fashion for looser, more flowing garments with theatrical touches such as lace, embroidery, or brocade.

 One of Nettleship's most well-known works is a theatrical costume made for Ellen Terry in 1888 when she was playing the role of Lady Macbeth.
 Designed by Alice Comyns Carr and crocheted by Nettleship to simulate a soft chain mail, the dress was oversewn with more than 1000 beetle wings to create an iridescent effect.
 The idea for this costume probably came from two earlier Nettleship designs: an 1886 dress and an 1887 hat for Constance Lloyd that were oversewn with iridescent green beetle wings.
 The American artist John Singer Sargent painted Terry in the Carr-Nettleship dress in 1889.
-The restored costume is on display in Terry's home, Smallhythe Place, near Tenterden in Kent.
+The restored costume has previously been displayed in Terry's home, Smallhythe Place, near Tenterden in Kent, and features alongside the Sargent painting in the Sargent and Fashion exhibition at Tate Britain in 2024.